filswan/go-swan-client/README.md

 Credits should be given to filedrive-team.
 More information can be found in https://github.com/filedrive-team/go-graphsplit.

 ### Option:three: By Ipfs
-:bell: This option will merge files under source directory to one car file in output directory.
+:bell: This option will merge files under source directory to one car file in output directory using ipfs web api.
 ```shell
 ./swan-client ipfscar -input-dir [input_files_dir] -out-dir [car_file_output_dir]
 ```